Vyral/anne-stewart-blog/_posts/2018-05-16-even-more-helpful-information-on-omitted-property-taxes.md

 Welcome to part two of my discussion about omitted property taxes.

-Since my first video about this topic, I’ve gotten a lot of feedback about it and I’ve been able to gather more useful information for you. **I even had specialist who fights property taxes for a living come into my office to conduct a seminar about it.**
+Since my first video about this topic, I’ve gotten a lot of feedback about it and I’ve been able to gather more useful information for you. **I even had a specialist who fights property taxes for a living come into my office to conduct a seminar about it.**

-If you didn’t want my last video, I’ll take a moment to explain what omitted taxes are.
+If you didn’t watch my last video, I’ll take a moment to explain what omitted taxes are.

 In the Portland metro area, there’s a cap on how much your property taxes can be increased each month (anywhere from 2% to 4% on average).
 There are circumstances that can change that, but one of the things the county is doing with omitted property taxes is checking if you’ve made significant improvements to your house or land and whether that means you can pay significantly more in property taxes.
 I don’t mean a couple hundred dollars more, either—I mean thousands.